vit-h-zz/SimpleArchitecture/README.md

 ## Getting Started

-The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Clean.Architecture.Solution.Template) and run `dotnet new ca-sln`:
+The easiest way to get started is to install the [NuGet package](https://www.nuget.org/packages/Simple.Architecture.Solution.Template) and run `dotnet new ca-sln`:

 1. Install the latest [.NET 5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)
 2. Install the latest [Node.js LTS](https://nodejs.org/en/)
-3. Run `dotnet new --install Clean.Architecture.Solution.Template` to install the project template
+3. Run `dotnet new --install Simple.Architecture.Solution.Template` to install the project template
 4. Create a folder for your solution and cd into it (the template will use it as project name)
 5. Run `dotnet new ca-sln` to create a new project
 6. Navigate to `src/WebUI/ClientApp` and run `npm install`
 7. Navigate to `src/WebUI/ClientApp` and run `npm start` to launch the front end (Angular)
 8. Navigate to `src/WebUI` and run `dotnet run` to launch the back end (ASP.NET Core Web API)

-Check out my [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for more information.
+Since this project is aligned with clean architecture it worth to check out Jason's [blog post](https://jasontaylor.dev/clean-architecture-getting-started/) for additional information.

 ### Docker Configuration